'He died of a broken heart': Local man passes away only eight weeks after his partner of 29 years

-Edinburgh woman 'heartbroken' after her mum and stepdad pass away within eight weeks of each other
+Edinburgh woman 'heartbroken' after her mum and stepdad die within eight weeks of each other

-An Edinburgh man died of a broken heart, just weeks after his beloved partner of 29 years passed away.
+An Edinburgh man died of a broken heart, just weeks after he lost his beloved partner of 29 years.

 Robert Japp, known as Bob, was devastated by the loss of his wife Matilda, who went by Matty.